What came first, the mobile app or the website?

-Imagine if you always had to access Facebook through your mobile browser first, then had to sign in….and then finally being able to read that underwhelming message from your friend.
-Wouldn’t it be better to get an instant notification as soon as you received the message?
+Imagine if you always had to access Facebook through your mobile browser first, then had to sign in, and then finally being able to read that underwhelming message from your friend.
+Wouldn’t it be better to get an instant notification as soon as you receive the message?

 #3 Do you need to access phone native features?

-Camera, Gyroscope, Sensors will always work better with a native mobile app.
-So, if one of these are crucial for your app – You should consider building a native app NOT a web app.
+Camera, gyroscope, sensors will always work better with a native mobile app.
+So, if one of these is crucial for your app, you should consider building a native app NOT a web app.

-Well, the only features that are unavailable to you are geo-targeted push notifications or in-app notifications while using a web app on iPhone (here’s a walk-around for android users).
+Thanks to technologies like NodeJS you are even able to get data in real-time (as it is for native mobile apps).
+But there are still at least two features you can’t access – geo-targeted push notifications or in-app notifications while using a web app on iPhone (here’s a walk-around for Android users).

 #4 Do you care about app speed?

-Read more about why web apps are slower than native mobile apps.
+This time, the App vs Website debate shows App as a clear favorite.
+You can read more about why web apps are slower than native mobile apps here.

-#5 Is your product complex?
-(We’ve got data/reports to show!)
+#5 Is your product complex? – E.g. You have data reports to show

 This time, the App vs Website winner is the mobile app.